 Board of Directors

 Our voluntary Board of Directors is elected by the Membership.
 The Board provides long-term leadership and guidance for the Co-op.
 The Board is comprised of 2 At-Large seats, A Founder Representative, and one representative each for the Consumer, Producer, and Worker members.
 The current Board was elected in September 2011.
+The next election will be held in September 2012.

 Lucian Kragiel